Thousands deal with Storm Goretti havoc as forecasters warn of more snow and ice

 Birmingham Airport said at 7.15am that its runway had reopened on a “reduced basis” and teams were working to get passengers moving as efficiently as possible.

-Rail services across England, Wales and Scotland may be affected until the end of the day on Friday due to the weather, National Rail said.
+Rail services across England, Wales and Scotland may be affected until Sunday, National Rail said.

 The storm, named by French weather forecaster Meteo France, was described as a “multi-hazard event” by the Met Office.